Gitomation/gm/README.md

 ## Overview

-Gitomation is the automation tool for git by harnessing LLM.
+Gitomation is the automation tool for Git build by harnessing LLM.

 ## Features